Native American Facts For Kids was written for young people learning about the Kickapoos for school or home-schooling reports. We encourage

 The Kickapoos also wore moccasins on their feet

-Sometimes Kickapoo warriors wore a porcupine roach instead.
+Sometimes Kickapoo warriors wore a roach headdress instead.

 (These roaches are made of porcupine hair, not their sharp quills!)